localstack/localstack-blog.github.io/content/2024-01-21-add-authentication-authorization-to-localstack-with-the-authress-extension/index.md

 ---
-title: Add authentication & authorization to LocalStack with the Authress Extension
+title: Add Authentication & Authorization to LocalStack with the Authress Extension
-description: We are excited to announce the LocalStack Extension for Authress which enables a high-fidelity, fully local authentication and authorization service and operates on your local machine.
+description: We are excited to announce the LocalStack Extension for Authress, which enables a high-fidelity, fully local authentication and authorization service and operates on your local machine.
-lead: We are excited to announce the LocalStack Extension for Authress which enables a high-fidelity, fully local authentication and authorization service and operates on your local machine.
+lead: We are excited to announce the LocalStack Extension for Authress, which enables a high-fidelity, fully local authentication and authorization service and operates on your local machine.
 date: 2024-01-21T12:41:54+05:30
 lastmod: 2024-01-21T12:41:54+05:30
 images: []